vishal-pandey/iotdemo/README.md

 * Move into the cloned directory **cd iotdemo**
 * Pull the required packages by running **npm install**
 * Run the project using angular command **ng serve**

+This repository contains the code of an old implementation with html protocol with angular front end.
+For mqtt based implementation visit https://github.com/vishal-pandey/iot-dashboard/